 Understand, ye brutish among the people: and ye fools, when will ye be wise?9 He that planted the ear, shall he not hear? he that formed the eye, shall he not see?10 He that chastiseth the heathen, shall not he correct? he that teacheth man knowledge, shall not he know?11

 Nietszhche: on the Morality of the Oppressed

 There are many points of departure in which to discuss the boldness of statements such as Biden’s You Ain’t Black, and construction of whiteness and blackness in Western Politics.
 I personally believe that for Nietzhsche, the races that he was constructing in his discourse were those who were Christian, and everyone else.
 The Christian for him were the Aristocrats who made up laws which the poor had to follow, and which defined the aristocrat and which defined the underclass, the peons, the perpetually resentful.
+The model for the subversive resistance was the Jew who used Christianity to subvert the Aristocrats of Rome, this is Nietzsche model that is currently used to try and subvert Judeo-Christian Culture in the United States.
 Next Week: Nietsche Applied